Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles

 The Silk Road from Han to Tang brought about economic prosperity and cultural flourishing in the Tang Dynasty, particularly piquing great interest among Central Plains Han Chinese regarding ethnic minority costumes from Western Regions.
 From the perspective of hairstyling, the following ethnic minority hairstyles influenced the Central Plains.

-Wu Bun
+Wu Man Bun

 The Wu Man bun is tied high on top of the head, forming a sharp upward shape that looks very neat.
 This article selects one style as a reference, as there may be various specific forms during its assimilation and evolution.